jasmine/jasmine/README.markdown

 `wasNotCalledWith(arguments)` returns true if the object is a spy and was not called with the passed arguments

+Spies can be trained to respond in a variety of ways when invoked:

 `andCallThrough()`: spies on AND calls the original function spied on

 `andReturn(arguments)`: returns passed arguments when spy is called